ValerieMauduit/AoC2021/README.md

 ### Day 9: Smoke Basin

+Here, we have a kind of heatmap, with numerical values on all the coordinates.
+How to find values that are lower than their neighbours?

 I improved a bit my `AocMap` class, to be able to deal with numbers in it.
 It was so cool to use it!
 I definitively need it for next year.

+For the second part, I had to improve the `AocMap` once again.
+Cross fingers that it will be helpful in the future.
+Once done, I can fully concentrate on solving the problem, which is really fun.
+My idea now is : **never navigate** in a map, always update it (or a parallel map) with the possible values and summarize it in the end.
+Here, I put a number to each low point and a wall to each 9.
+Then from neighbour to neighbour, I expand the basins numbers.
+Finally, I count the instances of each basin value to determine which are the largest ones.